HOW TO PRAY

 ("Allah is Great")

-Then assume the sitting position
+In the the sitting position say:

 (Glory be to Allaah, praise be to Allaah, there is no god except Allaah, Allaah is Most great and there is no power and no strength except with Allaah)